DocketNumber: 334 Sept. Term, 2002

 As he knelt on the ground searching for the parts, he perceived the forklift move in behind him, coming as close as six to ten feet from him, and then stop in front of the scaffolding.
 The operator of the forklift then maneuvered the machine to place a pan of mortar upon the cube of cinder blocks that had just been delivered to the scaffold.
 His action caused several of the blocks to fall, striking Carter in the head, neck, shoulder, and back.
 It was Carter’s testimony that he would have been clearly visible to the forklift operator all the time that he knelt near the scaffold.

-Hervan Montiel, the Senate employee who operated the forklift, testified as plaintiff's witness and recounted the series of events as follows:
+Hervan Montiel, the Senate employee who operated the forklift, testified as plaintiffs witness and recounted the series of events as follows:

 I remember the day of the accident.
 My tractor was parked.
 I tried to move the arm of the tractor towards the scaffold.
-And on my right side a person was coming by, and since he didn't stop, I stopped the arm of my tractor.
+And on my right side a person was coming by, and since he didn’t stop, I stopped the arm of my tractor.
 He went underneath and he went to my left side.
 I waited for him to go away at least some eight or ten feet.
 And when he was no longer in front of me I continued with my concentration with the job that I was doing.
 I remember that when I put the box of the mix on one side then when I was taking out the forks I heard that someone screamed or yelled.
-And I saw what happened, the man was on the ground.
-And that's all I remember.[1]
+And I saw what happened, the man was on the*166 ground.
+And that’s all I remember.[1]

 Montiel stated further that he did not use a pallet on the morning of the accident, which he knew might lead to the forks of the forklift breaking the cube of cinder blocks, upon which he placed the pan of mortar.

 Both Carter and Montiel denied having said anything to one another as they proceeded with their respective tasks.
-Carter explained, "[W]hen you're working construction *53 you don't think to ask a guy to stop laying brick while you look for fittings."
+Carter explained, “[W]hen you’re working construction you don’t think to ask a guy to stop laying brick while you look for fittings.”
 He did not believe his actions were unsafe.
 Montiel acknowledged that he thought the placement of the block on the scaffold created a dangerous situation.

 Senate put forth the testimony of Stephen Fournier, an expert in civil engineering, who investigated “the circumstances” of Carter’s injuries “to determine if anybody associated with the work acted in an unsafe or inappropriate manner.”
 The exclusive source of his eyewitness information was Senate employees.
 Fournier testified that Carter put “himself in a position of danger,” but also that Montiel increased the risk of injury by operating the forklift without a pallet.
 He was equivocal in his opinion as to whether Montiel had a duty to warn Carter of danger.
 Fournier stated that, if Montiel knew Carter was in a position of danger, he had a duty to warn; but, then, in response to questions posed by Senate’s counsel, he remarked that Montiel “acted reasonably” in continuing with his work, without communicating with Carter.

 At the close of the evidence, Senate moved for judgment upon the assertions that Carter acted negligently, but Montiel did not.
 Carter responded that Montiel breached a duty to warn and a duty to stop the forklift operation once he saw Carter kneeling by the scaffold.
 He raised the specter of the last clear chance doctrine.
-The circuit court reserved ruling on the motion, stating, "[T]here are facts that would sustain a finding of negligence and facts that would find there was no contributory negligence."
-The judge also noted his uncertainty as to whether the last clear chance doctrine applied.
-Accordingly, the court denied Carter's motion for judgment, which he premised on the last clear chance doctrine.
+The circuit court reserved ruling

 Preparing the case for deliberation, the court instructed the jury on negligence, contributory negligence, and as follows: